vessels-tech/pisp-1/docs/transaction_callback/README.md

 > Maybe this should be on the quote you say?
 See [outstanding-questions](#outstanding-questions)

-The Thirdparty-API-Adapter recieves a `POST /authorizations` request, and before forwarding it to the PISP, it puts an `Thirdparty Authorization Event` onto a kafka topic.
+The Thirdparty-API-Adapter recieves a `POST /authorizations` request, and before forwarding it to the PISP, it puts a **ThirdpartyAuthorizationRequest** event onto the notifications kafka topic.

 The since the CEP is listening for events related to `transactionRequestId=1234`, is observes that this event is related.